zhuangh/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][brightness3]

 After the collection process, I had 96432 number of data points.
-I then preprocessed this data by Keras' fig_generate in Kera to save the GPU memory consumption.
+I then preprocessed this data by Keras function fit_generator in Kera to save the GPU memory consumption.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.

 The validation set helped determine if the model was over or under fitting.

-The ideal number of epochs was 20 from the figure below.
+The ideal number of epochs was around 23 from the figure below.
 I used an adam optimizer.

 Training Loss figure of the proposed model  in this work.

 ![alt text][nvidia_loss]